dmsl/foodscanner/README.md

 # FoodScanner

-A free and open Food Analyzer (nutritional facts, allergens and chemicals)
+A free and open Food Analyzer (nutrition facts, allergens and chemicals)

 ## Preface
-Food Scanner is a first-of-a-kind food analyzer offering valuable information such as nutritional facts, allergens and chemicals, about foods  using ordinary smartphones.
+Food Scanner is a first-of-a-kind food analyzer offering valuable information such as nutrition facts, allergens and chemicals, about foods  using ordinary smartphones.

 URL: http://foodscanner.cs.ucy.ac.cy